STZigterman/BSc-Thesis/README.md

 # Factoring in number rings

-The implementation accompanying the Bachelor Thesis "factoring in number rings".
+The implementation accompanying the Bachelor Thesis "Factoring in number rings".

 The code is meant to be used in a Jupyter SageMath notebook; see https://www.sagemath.org/ for installation instructions.